felixarntz/pet-store/README.md

 ## Why?

 This is an example plugin for Post Types Definitely, showing a possible use-case.
 While you can certainly use it as-is, it should mostly encourage you to modify it to your needs.
+The [Wiki for the plugin](https://github.com/felixarntz/post-types-definitely/wiki) provides you with more information on how everything works.